Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Results and Discussion

-Comparing Fig. \ref{fig:800} and Fig. \ref{fig:710}, we note that when using 710 data points (Fig. \ref{fig:710}) that include only 10 bulk structures, the predicted diffusivity is overestimated relative to the reference.
-However, by adding 90 additional bulk structures (Fig. \ref{fig:800}) from the reference dataset, the model's prediction becomes well aligned with the reference value.
-The optimal training dataset construction requires careful validation for the target property.
-Nonetheless, leveraging existing datasets (in this case, data generated through DeePMD's active learning process) can provide the data for training accurate MACE models.
-This observation is consistent with other findings of reusing data for the training of MACE for organic liquid electrolyte \cite{niblett2024transferability} and material surfaces \cite{Bruno2025performance}.
+These results show that leveraging existing datasets (in this case, data generated through DeePMD active learning process), can provide the data for training accurate MACE models.
+This observation is consistent with previous results of training MACE with datasets generated by finding the DFT energies and forces for configuration sampled from the trajectories explored by Gaussian Approximation Potential (GAP) models which yielded good performance~\cite{niblett2024transferability}.
+In particular, when trained on GAP-generated data for conventional battery electrolyte solvents, it appears that MACE achieves better agreement with \emph{ab initio} diffusivity values compared to the original predictions from the GAP model \cite{niblett2024transferability}.
 It is worth stressing that we found training a committee yields strong agreement between its members, indicating low uncertainty and thus eliminating the need for an active learning protocol.